-As specified in mitigation measure N&V-MM#6, an updated noise and vibration assessment will be completed during final design and prior to the start of construction.
-The Authority will work with the communities to identify how to determine the location and the height of noise barriers.
+As specified in mitigation measure N&V-MM#6, an updated noise and vibration assessment would be completed during final design and prior to the start of construction.
+The Authority would work with the communities to identify how to determine the location and the height of noise barriers.
 If noise barriers are not proposed or do not reduce sound levels to below a severe impact level, building sound insulation would be studied where approved by the property owner.
-If noise barriers or noise insulation are not effective, the Authority will acquire deed restrictions or other property agreements as worked out through the right-of-way acquisition process on properties severely affected by noise.
+If noise barriers or noise insulation are not effective, the Authority would acquire deed restrictions or other property agreements as worked out through the right-of-way acquisition process on properties severely affected by noise.
 This approach is usually taken only in isolated cases where other mitigation options are infeasible, impractical, or too costly.
 If all mitigation efforts are found to be not effective or reasonable and feasible, property acquisitions may occur.

 Implementation of the above mitigation measures (N&V-MM#3, N&V-MM#4, N&V-MM#5, and N&V-MM#6) would reduce the potential for permanent impacts related to noise that would be experienced by the population living within the EJ RSA.
 The implementation of noise barriers would reduce the most severe noise impacts.
 The locations of the three reasonable and feasible noise barriers are also shown on Figure 5-12 and Figure 5-13 (each with Sheets 1 through 3).
+Sound barrier 1 would be 3,200 feet in length located at Fernando Ct to south of Glendale Blvd.
+Sound barrier 2 would be 2,000 feet in length located at Glendale Blvd to Tyburn Ave.
+Sound barrer 3 would be 4,900 feet in length located at Arvia Ct to I-5 Overpass.
 In areas where severe noise impacts would occur at sensitive receptors that do not meet the minimum requirements for a noise barrier, adverse effects would remain unmitigated after the implementation of noise barriers.
 Therefore, even with implementation of the above mitigation measures, long-term, severe noise impacts would remain at 68 residences and 2 theaters within the EJ RSA.
 As stated above, building sound installation would be studied at these locations where approved by the property owner.
 No vibration impacts are expected to occur as a result of operation of the HSR Build Alternative with implementation of N&V-MM#6, which requires the implementation of various measures either at the source (e.g., special track support systems) or at the receiver (e.g., building modifications).